chains-project/bacardi/results/results_baseline_cot/o3-mini-2025-01-31/5287fc631fa78e7f11d39983824cdd4215b9a03b/patches/patch1/responses/JettyStubHttpServer.java_response.txt

     public JettyStubHttpServer(final int port) {
         this.server = new Server();

-        // Create an HttpConfiguration to set server version and date header options.
         HttpConfiguration httpConfig = new HttpConfiguration();
         httpConfig.setSendServerVersion(false);
         httpConfig.setSendDateHeader(true);

-        // Use ServerConnector instead of the removed SelectChannelConnector. this.httpConnector = new ServerConnector(server, new HttpConnectionFactory(httpConfig));
+        this.httpConnector = new ServerConnector(server, new HttpConnectionFactory(httpConfig));
         this.httpConnector.setPort(port);
         server.addConnector(this.httpConnector);